flohw/dotfiles/i3/README.md

 - [ ] Improve first setup by compiling resources
 - [ ] Try to use local font for nerdfonts-dmenu instead of building a resource file
+- [ ] Refactor dmenu and update scripts as they are very similar
 - [ ] Global configuration
 - [ ] Use Xresources to set fonts
 - [x] Variable file